errorception/errorception-hooks/hooks/slack/README.md

 Sends a message to your Slack room whenever an error occurs.

+* In the dropdown next to the desired channel's tab, select "Add a service integration".
-* Login to slack and create a custom "Incoming Webhooks"
+* Scroll down and select "Incoming WebHooks".
-* Take the URL provided and use it on errorception to post new errors to your channel
+* Expand the "Instructions for creating Incoming WebHooks" to find the Incoming WebHook URL.
+* Hit the "Add Integration" button at the bottom of the page.